dougeby/IntuneDocs/intune/custom-settings-windows-10.md

 You’ll find a complete list of all configuration service providers (CSPs) that Windows 10 supports in the [Configuration service provider reference](https://msdn.microsoft.com/windows/hardware/commercialize/customize/mdm/configuration-service-provider-reference) in the Windows documentation library.

 Not all settings are compatible with all Windows 10 versions.
-The table in the Windows topic tells you which versions are supported for each CSP.
+The table in the Windows article tells you which versions are supported for each CSP.

-Additionally, Intune does not support all of the settings listed in the topic.
-To find out if Intune supports the setting you want, open the topic for that setting.
+Additionally, Intune does not support all of the settings listed in the article.
+To find out if Intune supports the setting you want, open the article for that setting.
 Each setting page shows it’s supported operation.
 To work with Intune, the setting must support the **Add** or **Replace** operations.